Worm Gearing

 This article provides calculation of gearing efficiency and all other relating parameters.
 Formulas used, figures and other information are specified in the theoretical section of the Help.

-Hint: Gearing efficiency can be improved through a number of parameters, especially material selection, geometry (pitch angle increase), lubricant of higher quality grade and roughness reduction.
+Hint: Gearing efficiency can be improved through a number of parameters, especially material selection, geometry (lead angle increase), lubricant of higher quality grade and roughness reduction.

 Bearing losses are one of the parameters having an impact on efficiency.
 This value depends on bearing type and supporting method.
 Identify the worm shaft supporting method in the options menu.